SuperZekes/SuperZekes-PvP-Pack/README.md

 I would highly recommend <a href="https://hypixel.net/">Hypixel</a> if your looking for a 1.8 pvp server

 ## Theres a version I want thats not there
-I am working on making this modpack available for more versions of mc.
+As said above viafabricplus lets you join servers from any version.
-If theres a version you really really want fork the repo on GitHub and make it yourself!
+If theres a version you really really want for whatever reason fork the repo on GitHub and make it yourself!